What Is Michael Jackson's Estate Worth?

 At the time, the deal made the Guinness World Records as the most lucrative personal endorsement contract to date, and paved the way for massive paydays for artists such as Beyoncé.

 At this point, the singer had established himself as a brand, and shrewd businessman.
-In 1985, he bought the publishing rights to the Beatles’ early catalog, including many of their greatest hits, for $47.5 million USD.
+In 1985, he bought the publishing rights to the Beatles’ early catalog, including many of their greatest hits, for $47.5 million.
 This allowed Jackson to license songs such as “Revolution” to Nike for an ad that ran in 1988 and spurred a lawsuit from the Beatles, who did not want their music used to sell sneakers (it was a very different time).
-The song licensing reportedly cost Nike $250,000 USD, according to Investopedia.
+The song licensing reportedly cost Nike $250,000, according to Investopedia.
 And that was for just one song.

-In 1995, Jackson merged the catalog with Sony’s, reportedly netting $115 million USD for giving up half ownership of the catalog.
-His estate sold the partnership for a whopping $750 million USD in 2016.
+In 1995, Jackson merged the catalog with Sony’s, reportedly netting $115 million for giving up half ownership of the catalog.
+His estate sold the partnership for a whopping $750 million in 2016.

 His estate, The Michael Jackson Family Trust, was a trust-based estate plan put in place by Jackson before his surprise demise.
 An attorney for the Jackson family, John Branca, and music executive John McClain are co-trustees of the trust, and work to follow through on Jackson’s wishes.
 Fifty percent of the trust is dedicated to the care and comfort of his mother Katherine for the duration of her life.
 The other half is split between Jackson’s children, Prince, Paris, and Blanket, according to finance site The Balance.
 The children do not have unlimited access to the trust.
 At age 21, they are given the net income of their part of the trust (that’s basically the interest or any money coming in), and cannot touch the principal until they turn 30, when they receive a third outright.
 The other two-thirds are awarded at ages 35 and 40.